The University of the Philippines Medical Alumni Society

 The true wealth of UPMASA is its members.
 We are over 2,500 medical practitioners who have trained, are currently serving, or have served in North America.
-Together we help give most needed healthcare in the Philippines through the Philippine General Hospital and the UP College of Medicine.
+Together we help those who are just starting life in the United States and together we give support to most needed healthcare and education needs in the Philippines through the Philippine General Hospital and the UP College of Medicine.
 Join us.

 To begin, please select a membership below